Hostmak

 How Do SSL Certificates Work?

-2. Encryption: Once the certificate is verified, the website and the browser establish a secure, encrypted connection.
-This encryption uses a private key known only to the server and a public key that’s shared between the website and browser.
-All data exchanged between the two is encrypted, making it nearly impossible for attackers to intercept or decipher.
+2. Encryption: Once the certificate is validated, the browser and server establish an encrypted connection.
+This uses a combination of a private key (known only to the server) and a public key (shared between the website and browser).
+This ensures that any data exchanged is encrypted and protected.

 Types of SSL Certificates